GrupoDiana/BRT-Documentation/docs/osc/control.md

 BeRTA receives: `/control/playCalibrationTest 80`

-BeRTA sends back to the sender: `/control/actionResult /control/playCalibrationTest calibrationTest true "Calibration done with -40 dB FS and 60 dB SPL."`.
+BeRTA sends back to the sender: `/control/actionResult /control/playCalibrationTest calibrationTest false "ERROR BeRTA has not been calibrated yet"`.

 <!----------------------------------------------------------------------------------->
 ---